filodb/FiloDB/doc/sorted_chunk_merge.md

 ### Index Writes Within a Segment

 The key to this algorithm is that, even though segments are ordered within a partition, rows of data within a segment do not need to be written in sorted order.
-Chunks of data are flushed out, and a `ChunkRowMap`, one per segment per partition, is updated for all columns.
+Chunks of data are appended, and a `ChunkRowMap`, one per segment per partition, is updated for all columns.
 This `ChunkRowMap` is a sorted map from the sort key of a projection to a (chunkID, rowNum).
 Basically it tells the scanning engine, in order to read the data in sorted key order, what chunks and what row # within the chunk to read from.

 Implications: